i-zzya/MechaCar_Statistical_Analysis/README.md

 ![mechacar challenge](https://user-images.githubusercontent.com/99618784/172027632-67a5cbf2-9771-4508-a65f-e7669e3152bc.PNG)

-/write a short summary using a screenshot of the output from the linear regression/

-- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-- Is the slope of the linear model considered to be zero?
-Why or why not?
-- Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?

 ## Summary Statistics on Suspension Coils

 Both Lots 1 and 2 meet the design specifications for the MechaCar suspension coils stating that the variance of the suspension coils must not exceed 100 pounds per square inch.